old-software-engineer/NewsFeeds/README.md

 # NewsDetail

-This is an NewsApp build on React-Native and NewsAPI.
+This is an NewsApp build on React-Native and NewsAPI using Typescript.

 ## Tech Stack that you need